kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 )
 ```

-How would you include it if you needed to?
-The `NSLayoutAnchor` class actually does not have any methods that take in a multiplier.
+How would you include a multiplier if you needed to?
+If you look at the documentation for `NSLayoutAnchor`, you won't find any methods that contain a `multiplier` parameter.

 [TODO: "Confused look" humor]

-But `NSLayoutAnchor` does have an `NSLayoutDimension` subclass that has the following methods:
+But `NSLayoutAnchor` does have a subclass called `NSLayoutDimension` that has the following methods:

 ```swift
 func constraintEqualToConstant(_:)